-How do we know that open-air burning pits for cremating the bodies of the Jews were used in Auschwitz-Birkenau?
+How do we know that the Nazis sometimes used open-air burning pits to cremate victims at Auschwitz-Birkenau?

 Holocaust deniers claim: